April 20, 2023

 Customers prefer seeing products they love on a single page before making a purchase decision.
 Having products on a single page also increases the chances of discoverability and cross-selling.
 A one-page site makes perfect sense for a business with a smaller product catalog that can be accommodated on a single page.

-Small businesses can benefit from one page sites as they have only a handful of products, to begin with.
+Small businesses can benefit from one page sites as they have only a handful of products to begin with and can implement session replay solutions in a more streamlined way.
 As product portfolios grow, so can the number of pages on one’s website.
 A single page lets you control your customer’s user journey, from an introduction of your business to your brand story, a little about your beliefs, and finally, the products you have to sell.

 Artists, designers, artisans, writers, and other creators have much to show regarding their work.
 Portfolios are browsed rather than viewed.
 One page sites help make browsing easier by hosting everything in a single view.
 A person who is going through a creative portfolio may want to jump from one piece of work to another quickly.